jorgermurillo/SHARDS-C/README.md

 ```
 	sudo cp lib/libSHARDS.* /usr/local/lib
 	sudo cp /include/SHARDS.h /usr/local/include
+	sudo cp /include/shards_utils.h /usr/local/include
 ```

 Alternatively, just put the files in a folder (or leave them in /lib/) and add that directory to LIBRARY_PATH (for the static library, libSHARDS.a) and/or to LD_LIBRARY_PATH (for the shared library, libSHARDS.so).
-With this method you will have to include the SHARDS.h file in the directory of the project that will use this library.
+With this method you will have to include the SHARDS.h and shards_utils.h files in the directory of the project that will use this library.

 ## Instructions on how to use SHARDS